 So I asked my friend more about this “job” and he told me his wife was starting as a virtual (administrative) assistant.
 “A what?”
 I asked.
 A virtual assistant (VA), I found out is basically an administrative assistant to one or more people, that does his/her job from home.
 Thanks to the wonder’s of modern technology and communication this is rapidly becoming an expanding industry as busy executives and working people want the organization benefits that come with an assistant to manage their schedule/tasks, without having to pay for the over head of a full time worker.

 Hearing about this job, I was interested to find out more and what the potential earnings could be from this type of endeavor.
 I know with a young family, the thought of my wife or I working from home in a flexible (decent paying) job is an option I definitely wanted to investigate further.
-I did a number of Google searches around administrative assistant jobs and surprisingly employment site Monster.com, had a lot of ads for these positions.
+I did a number of Google searches around administrative assistant jobs and surprisingly there were a lot of ads for these positions.
 Here are the key aspects and requirements for a VA position:

 1. Virtual Assistants typically provide professional administrative, basic accounting, technical, or creative (social) assistance to clients from a home office.
 They usually work for other small businesses and consultancy groups.
 It is estimated that there are 40,000 virtual assistants worldwide.

 2. They normally get paid on an hourly basis, with rates ranging from $20 to $50 per hour.
 Most have had experience in a “real” office environment and have a basic diploma or degree.
 90% of VA’s are women and work on average 25 hrs a week for 2 to 4 clients.

 3. There is a lot of software and setup books currently available to help you with becoming a effective virtual assistant.
 If you work through a company to find clients, they can provide you with the software/training or you can buy it online.